Pleomorphic adenoma

-Pleomorphic adenoma (or benign mixed tumor) is a common benign salivary gland neoplasm characterised by neoplastic proliferation of epithelial (ductal) cells along with myoepithelial components, having a malignant potentiality.
+Pleomorphic adenoma (or benign mixed tumor, Chondromyxohemangioendotheliosarcoma) is a common benign salivary gland neoplasm characterised by neoplastic proliferation of epithelial (ductal) cells along with myoepithelial components, having a malignant potentiality.
 It is the most common type of salivary gland tumor and the most common tumor of the parotid gland.
 It derives its name from the architectural Pleomorphism (variable appearance) seen by light microscopy.
 It is also known as "Mixed tumor, salivary gland type", which refers to its dual origin from epithelial and myoepithelial elements as opposed to its pleomorphic appearance.

 Clinical presentation

 The tumor is usually solitary and presents as a slow growing, painless, firm single nodular mass.
 Isolated nodules are generally outgrowths of the main nodule rather than a multinodular presentation.
 It is usually mobile unless found in the palate and can cause atrophy of the mandibular ramus when located in the parotid gland.
 When found in the parotid tail, it may present as an eversion of the ear lobe.
 Though it is classified as a benign tumor, pleomorphic adenomas have the capacity to grow to large proportions and may undergo malignant transformation, to form carcinoma ex-pleomorphic adenoma, a risk that increases with time (9.5% chance to convert into malignancy in 15 years).
 Although it is "benign", the tumor is aneuploid, it can recur after resection, it invades normal adjacent tissue, and distant metastases have been reported after long (+10 years) time intervals.
 This tumour most often presents in the lower pole of the superficial lobe of the gland, about 10% of the tumours arise in the deeper portions of the gland.
 It occurs more frequently in females than in males, the ratio approximating 6:4.
 The majority of the lesion are found in patients in the fourth to sixth decades with an average age of occurrences of about 43 years, but these are relatively common in young adults and have been known to occur in children.